nhile1014/Data-Analyst-Portfolio/README.md

 # Table of contents

 # Portfolio Projects
-In this section I will list data analytics projects briefly describing the technology stack used to solve cases.
+In this section I will list data analytics and data science projects briefly describing the technology stack used to solve cases.

 ##